dmnelson/winston/README.md

 ## Usage

 The problem consists of three sets of information: Domain, Variables and Constraints.
-It will try to determine a value from the given domain for each variable that will attend all the constraints.
+It will try to determine a value from the given domain for each variable that will satisfy all the constraints.

 ```ruby
 require 'winston'